Tuesday, September 27, 2011

 First, that language is clear that the Court retains discretion to order parties to proceed to appraisal.
 It does not suggest appraisal is somehow mandatory in the circumstances we have here.

 Second, as the defendant points out, the statute clearly conditions the submission of a dispute to appraisal on a determination that the loss claimed is covered by the insurance policy.
-For the reasons discussed above, that has to be determined in this court.

 So for the foregoing reasons, the motion to compel appraisal is denied.